3. Power Analysis using DeclareDesign

 )

 Since I won’t be able to observe Y_Z_1 for the control group, nor Y_Z_0 for the treatment group, I will need an estimation strategy.
-A simple difference in means:
+The below arguments will be put into lm_robust by default, and the term argument determines which coefficient is our estimate of interest:

 estimator_simple <-